Alison-brie/MultiPropReg/README.md

 # MultiPropReg

-The code is still being sorted,,,,,
+The code is still being sorted......

 This is the official code for "Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond"
 ![Alt text](pipeline.png)